SSL Certificates

 Testing SSL

-to test that everything is configured correctly for your
+Use a command-line utility like curl to test that everything is configured correctly for your secure domain.

-!!! note The -k option flag tells curl to ignore untrusted certificates.
+The-k option tells curl to ignore untrusted certificates.

 Pay attention to the output.
-It should print SSL certificate verify ok
+It should print SSL certificate verify ok.
+If it prints something like common name: www.example.com (does not match 'www.somedomain.com'), then something is not configured correctly.

-To enforce all HTTP requests be redirected to HTTPS, TLS can be enforced at the router level by running
+To enforce that all HTTP requests are redirected to HTTPS, enable TLS enforcement at the router level:

 Enabling https-only requests for foo... done